Plasma Upper Eyelid Tightening case study.

 - The device used was the BeautyTeck, the setting was level 10 with 3 battery configuration.
 Relatively fast sweeping motions were applied.

-The main difference between the spot mode and the spray operation is that spray operation is generally more challenging to learn than the spot operation, and because of this, normally only very experienced aesthetic practitioners use it for localised skin tightening (in particular occasions only).
-Also there is no clear advantage in using the spray operation in localised skin tightening using Voltaic Plasma.
+The main difference between the spot mode and the spray operation is that spray operation is generally more challenging to learn than the spot operation, and because of this, normally only very experienced aesthetic practitioners use it for localized skin tightening (in particular occasions only).
+Also, there is no clear advantage in using the spray operation in localized skin tightening using Voltaic Plasma.